Faculty Collaborations with Disability Services

 Disability Services is here to coordinate individual adjustments for students, but also to work proactively with faculty and staff to ensure potential barriers are removed at the design stage whenever possible.
 There are many opportunities to connect, engage, and collaborate.
 Below are descriptions of some of these options.

-In Summer 2012 Disability Services hired Accessibility Aides to go into classrooms and take notes with livescribe smartpens then share the multimedia notes with students in the class.
+Disability Services is partnering with faculty who are interested in hired Accessibility Aides to go into classrooms and take notes with livescribe smartpens then share the multimedia notes with students in the class.

 Technical Standards Review